bes-shutok/shares/README.md

 ## Prerequisites
+**Add source file**
+  - Add source file to /resources/source folder.
+See /resources/shares_example.csv for an example of the file format.

 **Install Docker**
-  - These tests have been packaged to run with all dependencies installed within a Docker container.
+  - The tests have been packaged to run with all dependencies installed within a Docker container.
 Due to the use of f-strings, this must be run with python 3.6+.
 The Docker image is based on python 3.7